u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 ## A Shifting Federal Landscape

 Recent political events are (arguably) a black swan event.
-Much of the federal framework used to fund science is being dismantled, and universities are looking to identify alternative sources of revenue (from indirect costs on grants to something else), and face an unbundling of different functions they took on in the last few decades.
+Much of the federal framework used to fund science is being dismantled, and universities are looking for alternative sources of revenue while [facing an unbunding](https://www.unbundle-the-university.com/) of different functions they took on in the last few decades.

 Time will tell exactly how this plays out, but these changes are already opening the door for new models of experimentation between universities, ecosystem developers (venture, foundations, etc.) like Portal Innovations, and industry, and encouraging researchers to explore other sources of research funding besides federal grants.